eighty20results/pmpro-limit-post-views/readme.txt

 === Eighty / 20 Results - Blur PMPro Content Add On ===
 Contributors: eighty20results
-Tags: paid memberships pro, pmpro, dagbladet, post encryption, Requires at least: 3.0
+Tags: paid memberships pro, pmpro, dagbladet, post encryption, hide content, seo friendly Requires at least: 3.7
-Tested up to: 4.4.
+Tested up to: 4.4
-Stable tag: .4
+Stable tag: 0.5

 Integrates with Paid Memberships Pro to hide  content (encrypt & blur) with a pretty overlay & call to action when content is protected by a PMPro membership level.